Transferring a domain away from DNSimple

-The first two steps are handled at DNSimple.
-The other steps are the responsibility of the gaining registrar, and we are not able to provide support for them.
+The first step is handled at DNSimple in one click.
+The other steps are the responsibility of the gaining registrar.
+We are unable to provide support for those steps.

 The transfer code is sent to the email listed as registrant (owner) for the domain.
 Before proceeding, check the domain contact and update the email if it doesn’t match an email you have access to.

 - Log in to DNSimple with your user credentials.

 - If you have more than one account, select the relevant one.

 On the header, click the tab, locate the relevant domain, and click on the name to access the domain page.

 This will unlock the domain and, if applicable, email the transfer code to the domain registrant within 6 hours of requesting the code.
 Do not click more than once - this slows down the delivery process.
 Check your spam folder for the code if you don’t see it in your inbox.

 This email will be sent from the addresses